Concealer is a makeup essential for anyone, whether you’re just starting or have been wearing makeup for years.

 Another type of concealer called Color Corrector is specifically used to neutralize extremely dark under-eye circles.
 It comes in various colors, including green, pink, and orange.

-People who struggle with extreme dark circles may require a color corrector followed by a concealer to eliminate the darkness and brighten the area.
+People who struggle with extremely dark circles may require a color corrector followed by a concealer to eliminate the darkness and brighten the area.

 Hide Blemishes And Imperfections